 Purchasing Management – Basically another term for supply chain management, purchasing management is the process of obtaining the right number of raw goods and materials to keep production running at full capacity.

 Sales Analysis – Analyzing a company’s sales over time allows them to make accurate forecasts for the future.
-They may discover seasonal changes in demand or that certain items are frequently ordered together, which will help them plan their production schedule and even restructure their warehouses.
+They may discover seasonal changes in demand or that certain items are frequently ordered together, which will help them plan their master production schedule and even restructure their warehouses.

 Shop Floor Control – Shop floor control takes into account how efficiently employees and equipment are functioning to ensure the safety of workers and the quality of finished goods.

-Shop Floor Data Collection – Get a real-time overview of the status of all manufacturing jobs through shop floor data collection.
+Shop Floor Data Collection – Get a real-time overview of the status of all manufacturing operation jobs through shop floor data collection.
 If a product is currently in the process of being made, you can see which production stage it’s currently on.

 Tool Management – It’s important to know exactly where your tools are at any moment, so this function helps employees know where to put their tools when a job is finished and where to find them when it’s time to start a new manufacturing job.

-Fishbowl Manufacturing is not an MRP and it doesn’t have the same comprehensive features as an MRP.
+Fishbowl Manufacturing software is not an MRP software, and it doesn’t have the same comprehensive features as an MRP.
 But it does allow manufacturers to use multilevel work orders, manufacture orders, bills of materials, production stages, inventory tracking, supply chain management, and detailed reports to help with the manufacturing system process.
 Also, it integrates with SolidWorks to bring computer-aided designs into reality by generating a bill of materials for 3D designs.